Siege of Buda (1686): Ottoman Buda

 In 1541, Buda was conquered by the Turks in the siege of Buda, and was under Ottoman rule for the next 145 years.
 Under Ottoman rule the economic decline of Buda, the capital city of Hungary, was characterized by the stagnation of population.
-The population of Buda was not larger in 1686, than the population of the city two centuries earlier in the 15th century.
+The population of Buda was not larger in 1686 than the population of the city two centuries earlier in the 15th century.
 The Ottomans allowed the Hungarian royal palace to fall into ruins.
 The amortized palace was later transformed into a gunpowder storage and magazine by the Ottomans, which caused its detonation during the siege in 1686.
-The original Christian Hungarian population did not feel secure during the Ottoman conquest, their numbers significantly shrank in the next decades, because they fled to the Habsburg ruled Royal Hungary.
-The number of Jews and Gypsy immigrants became dominant during the Ottoman rule in Buda.
+The original Christian Hungarian population did not feel secure during the Ottoman conquest, and their numbers significantly shrank in the next decades, because they fled to the Habsburg-ruled Royal Hungary.
+The number of Jewish and Gypsy immigrants became dominant during the Ottoman rule in Buda.
 It became an Ottoman cultural and commercial center.